 Fraud Prevention Forum

-The Fraud Prevention Forum is a group of over 125 private sector firms, consumer and volunteer groups, government agencies and law enforcement organizations, committed to fighting fraud targeting consumers and businesses.
-Through its partners, the Forum, chaired by the Competition Bureau, works to prevent Canadians from becoming victims of fraud by educating them on how to "Recognize it.
-Report it.
-Stop it."
+Chaired by the Competition Bureau, the Fraud Prevention Forum is a concerned group of more than 100 private sector firms, consumer and volunteer groups, government agencies and law enforcement organizations, who are committed to fighting fraud aimed at consumers and businesses.
+Through its partners, the Forum works to prevent Canadians from becoming victims of fraud by educating them on how to recognize, reject and report it.

-Since 2004, the Forum has been organizing Fraud Prevention Month, a month-long education campaign held in March to address the issue of fraud and promote confidence in the marketplace.
-The Forum's public education and awareness activities during Fraud Prevention Month can be found in the Calendar of events.
+Since 2004, the Forum has been organizing Fraud Prevention Month campaigns to increase awareness of fraud and promote confidence in the marketplace.

 The Fraud Prevention Forum model has been adopted around the world.
 Twenty-nine countries, including the U.S., Australia, England, Chile and Japan, host Fraud Prevention Month activities.